uber/okbuck/README.md

 ```
 This creates a `buckw` wrapper similar to the gradle wrapper

-Invoking buck comamnds via the buck wrapper has several advantages
+Invoking buck commands via the buck wrapper has several advantages
 - Downloads/installs/updates buck
 - Minimal overhead to decide when to run `okbuck` before invoking buck (using watchman)
 - Handles gracefully, the cases when `okbuck` task fails/is stopped abruptly